 We tailor our service to meet our clients’ wishes and requirements.
 We can conduct the entire administration from beginning to end but are equally willing to limit our involvement to only part of the process such as preparing the inheritance tax account and obtaining the grant.

-No two estates are ever the same, so the cost of administration will vary according to the scope of our involvement and the size and complexity of the estate, but the work is undertaken by a senior associate Deena Iqbal whose time is charged at £330 per hour plus VAT payable at 20% and a solicitor Michael Terry whose time is charged at £220 per hour plus VAT payable at 20%.
+No two estates are ever the same, so the cost of administration will vary according to the scope of our involvement and the size and complexity of the estate, but the work is undertaken by a senior associate Deena Iqbal whose time is charged at £330 to £400 per hour (depending on the complexity of the matter) plus VAT payable at 20%.
 We make no additional charge to reflect the value of the estate.

 How much will it cost altogether?